of Syrian refugees

 Syrian refugees struggle to access medical care, schools for their children, employment and food.
 In Jordan, 80 percent of Syrian refugees living outside of camps live below the poverty line.
 In Lebanon, 91 percent of families are currently at risk of food insecurity.

 # of Syrian refugees in Za'atari and Azraq refugee camps

 After seven years of war, Syrian families everywhere continue to show their courage and resilience, making huge sacrifices to put their children’s needs first, turning their temporary shelters into homes, showing their entrepreneurial spirit and their deep desire to rebuild their lives with hope and dignity.

 “Ultimately, Syria’s conflict isn’t about numbers – it’s about people.
 Families have been torn apart, innocent civilians killed, houses destroyed, businesses and livelihoods shattered.”

 –Filippo Grandi, United Nations High Commissioner for Refugees

-Thanks to supporters, UNHCR is still on the ground coordinating a massive refugee response throughout the region and leading efforts to protect and provide shelter for those displaced inside Syria – working across conflict lines to provide critical aid under extremely dangerous circumstances.
+Thanks to supporters, UNHCR has been on the ground since the beginning of the conflict coordinating a massive refugee response.
+Throughout the region, the UN Refugee Agency is leading efforts to protect and provide shelter for those displaced inside Syria – working across conflict lines to provide critical aid under extremely dangerous circumstances.

-UNHCR is facing a severe shortage in the funds needed to keep millions of refugees and displaced people fleeing violence warm and safe.
+UNHCR is facing a severe shortage in the funds needed to keep millions of Syrian refugees and displaced people fleeing violence warm and safe.
 Your gift will help close the gap, and give vulnerable children, women and men hope for a safe future.
-Not just today, but every day of the year, around the world.